-Polish comic book Tytus Romek I Atomek has plenty of exmples of one of main charactrs Tytus de Zoo commiting various crimes, voilent acts and less then noble acts which is somewat justify by the main premise of Tytus the chimpanzee learning to be human.
-However the "What the hell hero?" moment takes the cake is the book XXV.
-Tytus dies and after being not let in to Heaven and Purgatory He ends up in Hell and decides to start carrier as one of Satan’s minion.
-In order to become one He goes back to earth were :
+Polish comic book Tytus, Romek i A'tomek has plenty of examples of Tytus de Zoo committing various crimes, violent acts and less then noble acts which is somewhat justified by the main premise of Tytus the chimpanzee learning to be human.
+However the "What the hell hero?" moment which takes the cake is book XXV.
+Tytus dies and after being not let into Heaven and Purgatory he ends up in Hell and decides to start a career as one of Satan’s minions.
+In order to become one he goes back to earth where:

-He change sign s on the road in order to have to car crash killing the drivers in the proces
+He changes signs on the road in order to have to cars crash killing the drivers in the process.

 He steals a wig from a dead woman.

 He successfully tempts a small child to smoke a cigar… All of which turns out to be enough sins to become an official demon.
 The whole subplot turns out to be All Just a Dream but still...What the hell Tytus!?

 In Seconds, Katie gets called out multiple times for her callous actions, especially when Max confronts her when he learns she was cheating on him with Andrew.
 These actions are usually done out of ignorance, since after undergoing revisions she doesn't know what is and isn't acceptable in the new timeline.